cybprojects65/PseudoAbsenceEstimator/README.md

-# PseudoAbsenceEstimator
+# Pseudo Absence Location Estimator
-Pseudo absence estimator for marine based on OBIS data statistical and spatial analysis.
+Pseudo absence estimator for marine based on a spatial statistical analysis over OBIS data.

 The approach is described in